eezhijun/game/README.md

-Game example running on WSL Ubuntu 20.04.5 LTS.
+Game example running on Ubuntu.